liaoyunkun/Jingzhao/README.md

 ## Gem5 Simulation

 To quickly evaluate the performance of a NIC hardware design before implemented in RTL, JingZhao provides a NIC simulator.
 The project is in directory `JingZhao2/simulator/RNIC_Simulator`.
 The simulator is written mainly in C++, based on Gem5.
+For details, see the simulator submodule.

 ## LICENSE